noahlarsen34/a2-submitting-to-github/README.md

 ```
 Please enter a whole number: 10
-10 divided by 2 is 5.0
+10 divided by 2 is 5.0.
 ```

 ## Rubric
 This assignment contains 4 automated tests.
-The tests will ignore capitalization and punctuation, but you will fail the tests if you spell something wrong, or calculate something incorrectly.
+The tests will ignore spacing, capitalization, and punctuation, but you will fail the tests if you spell something wrong or calculate something incorrectly.
 <table>
 <thead>
     <tr>